 1. Have a Support System in Place

-You’ll not only require help after your surgery, but you’ll also require someone to bring you to and from your surgery since you won’t be able to drive.
-Plus, depending on your procedure, you’ll likely be out of commission for days or weeks following your procedure.
+You’ll not only require help after your plastic surgery procedures, but you’ll also require someone to bring you to and from your cosmetic surgery since you won’t be able to drive.
+Plus, depending on your plastic surgery procedure, you’ll likely be out of commission post op for days or weeks following your procedure.

-Let your friends and family know about your upcoming procedure and ensure you have a support system ready with people around you to help with the:
+Let a family member and your friends know about your upcoming plastic surgery procedure and ensure you have a support system ready with people around you to help the first week with the:

 You might be limited in the types of tasks and activities you can perform during your period of recovery.
 The first few days after your procedure will be the hardest since you’ll no doubt be experiencing some uncomfortable soreness.
 So, you’ll want someone around to help take care of you.

-2. Learn What to Expect With Your Recovery
+2. Learn What to Expect For Your Recovery Period

-Some minor surgeries only take a few days to recover from, while other (more intense) can take weeks or months.
+Some minor surgeries only take a few days to recover from, while other (more intense) can take about two weeks or even months.
 It’s essential you talk with your plastic surgeon before your surgery to learn what to expect during your recovery.
 It will probably affect many other areas of your life like your social life or work.
+Always be sure to follow your doctor’s instructions following any reconstructive and cosmetic surgery.

-It’s essential you follow the exact recovery instructions your doctor provides you, which could include:
+It’s essential you follow the exact recovery instructions your doctor provides you depending on the procedure performed , which could include:

-- Using tubes or drains effectively, which the surgeon may insert to help drain extra fluid in your initial healing phase
+• Using tubes or drains effectively, which the surgeon may insert to help drain excess fluid in your initial healing phase

 4. Avoid Sun Exposure

-For the first several days following your surgery, you should avoid direct sunlight.
+For the first several days of your recovery period, you should avoid direct sunlight.
 Use sunscreen if you go out, that blocks alpha and beta rays.
 Try sunscreen with a 30 or 40 SPF; anything higher could block your pores.

 5. Hydrate

 Whether you just had a minor or more intense surgery, you will still want to stay hydrated.
-Drink at least six to eight glasses of water each day to flush toxins out of your body and rejuvenate your skin.
+Drink plenty of water, at least six to eight glasses of water each day to flush toxins out of your body and rejuvenate your skin.

 6. Schedule Some Time Off of Work